HolyBlackCat/cpp-tutorials/language/02_basics/01_your_first_program.md

 I have [**a separate tutorial**](/README.md) to guide you through the process.
 That tutorial explains how to install and configure Visual Studio Code with Clang or some other compiler.
 If you want to use something else, install it on your own and come back here.

 If you already installed Visual Studio Code, I still recommend reading that tutorial.
-Some people use it without really understand what's going on, and my tutorial aims to fix that.
+Some people use VSC without really understand what's going on, and my tutorial aims to fix that.

 If you decide to use that tutorial, **read the first few chapters only**.
 As soon as you're able to compile the simple program above, stop reading that tutorial and leave it for later.
 Continue learning C++ from here, and read that tutorial in parallel.